We use cookies on this website to improve how it works and how it’s used. Click for more information.

 OPTIONS PREFERENCES NEED TO BE COMPLETED USING THE FOLLOWING LINK:

-OPTIONS EVENING FORUM IS THURSDAY 2 MARCH
+OPTIONS EVENING FORUM IS THURSDAY 29 FEBRUARY 2024

-The link to the on line event has been sent to parents.
+The link to the on line event will be sent to parents.
 This will be an opportunity to hear about the options process and ask any questions you may have.
-Documents about each course are at the bottom of this page (they have audio narration so please make sure you have your sound on!)

-A recording of the forum is accessible on the year 9 'teams page' , parents can log in with their child.
-Any problems with access please email Ms Mottershaw (zoe.mottershaw@stm.318education.co.uk) There is also a copy of the powerpoint used available as a download at the bottom of this page
+A recording of the forum will be accessible on the year 9 'teams page' , parents can log in with their child.
+Any problems with access please email Ms Mottershaw (zoe.mottershaw@stm.318education.co.uk)

-• Introduction to options forum 2nd March at 6pm on teams (recorded for those unable to attend)
+• Introduction to options forum 29 February at 6pm on teams (recorded for those unable to attend)

-• Choices in by 21 April
+• Choices in by 19 April

 Students in year 7 are asked to choose a language option that they will study in year 8, 9 and take their GCSE in year 10